Stanwood Offers a Rural Lifestyle

 Heading north from Seattle on I-5, you will pass a large freeway rest area, then as you pass over and down into the Stillaguamish valley, you'll notice large open fields of corn and the silhouette of the impressive Cascade Mountains on your right.

 Before reaching the Stanwood exit, The Arlington exit takes off to the east side, while you will continue to head up a hill out of the wide river valley, where the city of Stanwood sits and looks out over Camano Island, and Puget Sound to the west.

 Stanwood is just out of reach of the Everett rain convergence zone, so you'll enjoy a bit more sunshine, giving you a few more days to work outside in your garden.

 City of Stanwood, WA.

 Snohomish County has one of the highest numbers of horses per capita of any county in America.
 A quick visit to the Washington State Fair in Monroe will introduce you to hundreds of horse-loving 4-H boys and girls from Snohomish County.
-One group meets together at Silvana all year long.
-The purpose of their club is not perhaps to win ribbons, as to ride their horses as much as possible.
-Why not plan to bring your horse, too?
+One group meets together at Silvana all year long!
+The purpose of their club is not perhaps to win ribbons but to ride their horses as much as possible.
+You can start planning to bring your horse, too!

 Arlington is within minutes of The Pilchuck Tree Farm with thousands of acres allowing trail use to horseback riders from young and old.
 Well-known equestrian groups such as Back Country Horsemen, EquiFriends, and Endurance Loners all flock to The Tree Farm and The Centennial Trail.

 The Centennial Trail not only runs north to south from Seattle all the way to the City of Snohomish then eventually reaches the Canadian border.
 It also connects Arlington to Darrington, allowing direct equestrian access into the Wilderness Areas of the Cascade Mountains, and onto the Cascade Crest Trail from Canada to Mexico.